 Interested in applying for a Boston College apprenticeship?
 Still need some information confirming?

-You should find most of the answer to the most frequently asked apprenticeships questions below.
+You should find most of the answer to the most frequently asked apprenticeship questions below.

 You need to be at least 16 years old when you start your apprenticeship at Boston College.

 There's no upper age limit - an adult can train as an apprentice too.

 The current minimum wage for an apprentice is £3.70 per hour but employers can, and often do pay more.
 This rate applies to apprentices aged 16 to 18 and those aged 19 or over who are in their first year.
 All other apprentices are entitled to the National Minimum Wage or National Living Wage dependent on their age.

 You may need up to five GCSEs at grade 9-4 (A*-C) - including English and Maths.
 Entry requirements vary between individual apprenticeships - please see individual course information for further details.